jfcameron/Game-of-24-Calculator/README.md

 ## 24 Game Calculator

 ### Motivation
 I was introduced to this arithmetic game recently and was inspired to write an algorithim that could solve it generally.
-I would characterize the code as brute force (calculates all possible expressions for an input and records those that = 24) and naive (First implementation.
-Does not contain any interesting optimizations.
-Did not look for previous work on the problem etc)... but it does produce solutions!
+I would characterize the code as brute force and naive.
+It calculates all possible expressions for an input and records those that = 24... but it does produce solutions!
 A live demo can be tried <a href="https://jfcameron.github.io/Game-of-24-Calculator/">here</a>

 ### About the code
 "src" directory contains the c++ code, this is the source code for the calculator itself.